Tokelau Travel Requirements

 Introduction

-The information contained in this post is based on a meeting I had at the Tokelau Apia Liaison Office in Samoa with Margaret Pedro, the Manager of Support Services for the Tokelau Department of Transport & Support Services.
-The Support Services team is responsible for the processing of all tourist permit applications.
+The information contained in this post is based on a meeting I had at the Tokelau Apia Liaison Office in Apia in 2018, with the then-manager, Margaret Pedro.

 The only people exempt from this process are New Zealand passport holders (who are not Tokelauan), who can remain in the territory for up to 10 days without a permit.